Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 Operation
-   Add, Subtract, Multiply, Divide, Sine, Cosine, Tangent, Arcsine, Arccosine, Arctangent, Power, Logarithm, Minimum, Maximum, Round, Less Than, Greater Than, Modulo, Absolute.
+   Add, Subtract, Multiply, Divide, Sine, Cosine, Tangent, Arcsine, Arccosine, Arctangent, Power, Logarithm, Minimum, Maximum, Round, Less Than, Greater Than, Modulo, Absolute, Arctan2.
 Clamp
    Limits the output to the range (0 to 1).
 See :term:`clamp`.